-This handbook utilizes section-level revision control.
+This handbook utilizes chapter-level revision control.
 Each page of the handbook contains a revision indication in the lower, inside corner.
-Revision indicators are consistent within an entire section, but can vary from section to section.
+Revision indicators are consistent within an entire chapter, but can vary from chapter to chapter.

 A major release of the handbook is called an "Issue".
 The issue letter and its effective date are listed on the title page of the handbook using a letter code; for example, "Issue A".